Develop skills that support your achievement

 - On the Worksheets page Scroll down until you see the section identified as Notes

-- Academic Hold Requirements will be noted as complete for Fall 2018 Registration ONLY if the following notes are shown
+- Academic Hold Requirements will be noted as complete for Spring 2020 Registration ONLY if the following notes are shown

-- Academic Hold Requirement- Advisor for Fall 2018 registration (Contact your Advising office if you have completed the requirement, but do not see
+- Academic Hold Requirement Met - Advisor for spring 2020 registration (Contact your Advising office if you have completed the requirement, but do not see

 a notation made)